 Step Six: Apply Paints in to Your Pattern

 Mind you I was in no rush to do this, so I did it over the course of a week, giving each layer plenty of time to dry.
 I just started in with the stencils, alternating colors, bit by bit:

 You’ll notice that I used NO black.
 Many modern military camouflages leave black out for a reason – it stands out.
 I favored light colors.
 The darkest I went was brown.
 When I did apply paint to the scope I went exceptionally light where the magnification numbers are.
 I can still read them fully.

 I painted until I was happy with the stencil pattern, but something was still missing.
 The “digital” lines were too sharp.
 It didn’t blend as well as I liked, so from about 3 feet back I sprayed a real fine olive drab mist over everything.
 I let it fall in place very lightly and it made a big difference.

-December 13, 2010 update.
+Update.
 A reader followed this post and painted his M4 carbine.
 He took a pic and wrote: